quick6black/wab-widgets/widgets/AddDataEcan/README.md

 #### Notes
 The following are changes that are still needed to be implemented:

-- The Open Data details option is currently hard coded for "http://opendata.canterburymaps.govt.nz/datasets/" - this should be updated at some point to be made a configurable item.
+- The Open Data details option is currently hard coded for "https://opendata.canterburymaps.govt.nz/datasets/" - this should be updated at some point to be made a configurable item.
-- Hard coding in the widget related to the namespace means that this widget must be deployed over the top of the standard AddData widget as opposed to side by side.

 #### Demo
 To be deployed in the future